Enter your email address below and subscribe to our newsletter

 Tabbouleh

-If you’ve tasted Tabbouleh, you will understand that it is much more than just a Middle Eastern salad.
-It is a celebration of fresh ingredients that come together harmoniously.
+If you have tasted Tabbouleh, you understand it’s more than a Middle Eastern salad; it’s a celebration of fresh ingredients that come together harmoniously.

 Parsley, Bulgur Wheat, Tomatoes, Onion, Cucumber, Lemon Juice, Olive Oil and Salt.